fredegd/EasyEase/README.md

 # EasyEase

-### A collection of Functions to help calculate Easing curve and non linear distribution
+### A collection of utility Functions for Easing motions and non linear distribution

+The library provides a collection of function to help calculate the most common Easing Curves
+- Exponential
+- Sinusoidal
+- Circular
+- Back
+- Bounce
+- Elastic

+### Approach:

 ### TestedPlatforms: